yiisoft/yii2/docs/guide/tutorial-docker.md

 This means your Docker daemon is up and running.

-Additionally run `docker-compose version`, your output should look like this
+Additionally, run `docker-compose version`, your output should look like this

 ```
 docker-compose version 1.20.0, build unknown